Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Threats to Validity

 \section{Threats to Validity}

-In evaluating our approach across 150 open-source projects, we recognize several potential threats to the validity of our findings.
-These threats are categorized into two main types: external validity threats and internal validity threats.
+In evaluating CoRanker across 150 open-source projects, we recognize several potential threats to the validity of our findings.
+These threats are categorized into three main types: construct validity threats, external validity threats and internal validity threats.

+\textbf{Construct Threats: }In this work, a co-change relationship is identified based on repeated co-change occurrences between methods in pull requests.
+This definition captures co-change relationships that are reflected in actual development activities.
+However, it is possible that some methods have a co-change relationship but are rarely modified during the observed period, particularly in stable or mature parts of a repository, and therefore do not appear in the version history.
+We mitigate this threat by focusing on repositories with active development and by defining co-change relationships based on recurring co-change occurrences rather than single events.

+In addition, a construct validity threat arises from evaluating co-change relationships using ranking-based metrics (i.e., NDCG@k).
+While a co-change relationship is inherently relational, our evaluation measures the effectiveness of prioritizing co-changed methods in ranked recommendation lists.
+This formulation directly reflects the practical goal of recommending relevant co-changed methods to developers.
+Since developers typically inspect only a small number of top-ranked candidates, ranking effectiveness provides a meaningful and appropriate operationalization for evaluating co-change detection and ranking performance.

 \textbf{External Threats: }Although 150 projects are generally more than the existing studies, it still can be insufficient to generalize our experiment results to all the Java software projects.
 However, we tried to counter this threat by selecting a relatively large number of projects and ensuring the diversity of the selected projects on size, lifespan, and number of contributors.
 In our experiment, we only applied our experiment on the software projects that are written in Java and we did not consider projects on other Version Control Systems than GitHub.
 Java is one of the most popular programming languages, and GitHub is one of the most popular code-hosting platforms.
 This popularity means there are many open-source projects available for study, making the results relevant to a wide range of developers and organizations.
 Moreover, focusing on only one programming language can help us have a consistent feature extraction procedure that reduces the variant of the result.